Ludo.ai

 The Image Generator's workflow is now divided into four main modes, accessible from the "Generation Mode" panel on the left.

-Mode 1: New - From Scratch
+Mode 1: Generate New

 This is the most straightforward mode for creating a completely new image based only on a text prompt and optional filters.

-2. Select the image type (Art, Gameplay, Asset, or Icon)
+2. Select the image type (Art, Gameplay, Asset, or Icon).

 3. In the prompt box, describe what you want to create.
 For example: 4x strategy with zombies.